 At the early stages, product managers build communication with the clients in order to identify their goals for the future business.
 When the product is being created, product managers usually write short reports daily which may be filled with graphs, charts, or updated suggestions.
 In this way, you can build trustworthy relationships with your clients and create the competitive product.
 Certainly, in some companies, these are the responsibilities of project managers.
 Nevertheless, a product manager knows more about the specific features of the product, that’s why it may be more effective if the reports on the product development (not a project’s progress) are made by product managers.

 As you can see, product management can make the connection of the product to the clients and users tight and efficient from the earliest stages of its creation.
-However, in any case the decision on involving a product manager into the process is highly individual.
-It depends on numerous factors, including the budget, complexity of the product and the goals behind it.
+However, in any case, the decision of involving a product manager in the process is highly individual.
+It depends on numerous factors, including the budget, the complexity of the product and the goals behind it.

 Here are some more articles we could recommend for those who would like to get deeper into the topic:

 Behind Every Great Product.
 The Role of the Product Manager

 Why Companies Need Full-Time Product Managers (And What They Do All Day)